gurupanguji/itoai/README.md

-# tbd
+# ItoAI
-AI learning course
+Landing page for the online cohort course of ItoAI.